hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Added a basic tab completion of file paths support for file load/save operations including password based ones.
 If a partial path name is given, and if basenames within current dirname match it, it will loop thro that list first for n times, before returning to the generic list for that dirname.
-[TODO] Need to relook at the code once and reflow things, where possible and or simplify it.
+[DONE] Need to relook at the code once and reflow things, where possible and or simplify it.

+### 20200911IST1120 - GauriGaneshaToOnamToTeachersDayRelease

+Made the tab based path completion logic more user-controlled and inturn more constrained and less over-intelligent.
+In the process also simplifying it and making its end use more natural.